-In March 2013, in accordance with the CDC recommendation, Los Angeles CLPPP piloted a change to its case closure criteria from two venous BLLs less than 15 mcg/dL drawn six months apart to two venous BLL, 5mcg/dL or less, drawn six months apart.
-CLPPP continues to implement this lowered closure criteria which includes additional follow up activities by the PHNs to reinforce health education messages, to identify and eliminate lead hazards, and to monitor decrease in BLLs.
+In March 2013, in accordance with the CDC recommendation, Los Angeles CLPPP implemented a change to its case closure criteria from two venous BLLs less than 15 mcg/dL drawn six months apart to two venous BLL, 5mcg/dL or less, drawn six months apart.
+CLPPP continues to implement this lowered closure criteria to comply with CDC's recommended reference lead value.
+Services include additional follow up activities by the PHNs to reinforce health education messages, to identify and eliminate lead hazards, and to monitor decrease in BLLs.

 Preventing lead exposure is the best way to protect children from lead poisoning.
-CLPPP continued efforts to decrease the prevalence of lead exposure to children by raising awareness of lead poisoning prevention to parents, doctors, and care givers, through lead poisoning prevention education presentations and materials, provider office visits, and lead consultation throughout Los Angeles County.
+CLPPP continued efforts to decrease the prevalence of lead exposure to children by raising awareness of lead poisoning prevention to parents, schools, doctors, students, and care givers, through lead poisoning prevention education presentations and materials, provider office visits, and lead consultation throughout Los Angeles County.